matias-kovero/BetterMotorways/BetterMotorways/README.md

 As we are following the class structure of the original game, you will create bunch of classes.
 > In the long run it is easier to update your code as it follows the same hierarchy as the original game code.

 But our patches are now spreaded in multiple classes.
-This is where the Patches folder comes to use.
+This is where the `Patches` folder comes to use.
-Create new file to Patches i'll create an file named Simulation.cs
+Create new file in Patches.
+I'll create an file named `Simulation.cs`

 ```c#
 namespace BetterMotorways.Patches